twenty1n/RinRatirin/README.md

 Student
 -------

 I am interested in gaining experience by being a software engineer.
-I am eager to collaborate with professionals, improve my technical abilities, and acquire the necessary training for my future career path.
+I am eager to collaborate with professionals and improve my technical abilities.

 * 🌍  I'm based in Bangkok, Thailand
 * ✉️  You can contact me at [rinratirin@gmail.com](mailto:rinratirin@gmail.com)